What Will My Baby Look Like? 7 Factors That Influence Appearance - Baby Chick

 4. Supplements

 Prenatal vitamins are essential for several reasons.
-However, one supplement, in particular, can have a more pronounced effect on the baby’s appearance than others.
-Folate is critical in helping to form your baby’s spine.5 A folate deficiency can result in spina bifida.12
+However, one supplement, in particular, can play an important role in fetal development more than others.
+Folate is critical for forming your baby’s spine.5 A folate deficiency can result in spina bifida.12

 5. Caffeine